zsh28/gill/README.md

 });
 ```

 > Using the Solana moniker will connect to the public RPC endpoints.
-These are subject to heavy rate
+These are subject to rate
 > limits and should not be used in production applications.
+Applications should find their own RPC
+> provider and the URL provided from them.

 To create an RPC client for your local test validator: